 - Facilitates flexibility.
 Financial freedom can be expanded by constantly re-evaluating your budget.

 - Encourages spouses to submit to the same authority – God.
 To set up a budget, you have to establish priorities.
 Discussing those priorities and seeking God's direction in the process can take you a long way in the direction of financial harmony.

 We realize that we've given you a lot of food for thought here.
 If you feel you need help sorting through these ideas and applying these suggestions to your situation, please feel free to give our Counseling department a call.
 Our staff counselors will be happy to listen to your concerns and offer their perspective over the phone.
 They can also provide you with referrals to qualified financial planners and professional counselors in your area who specialize in marriage and family therapy.

-In this iQuestions video from Focus on the Family, Ron Blue offers advice for how to communicate about money in marriage.
+Couple Disagrees About Money Management: Ron Blue offers advice for how to communicate about money in marriage.

 Family and Personal Finances (resource list)